efsalvarenga/CV/index.md

+12 years' experience in Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies.
-Shell Upstream IDA's team coordinator for technical petroleum analytics projects, designing data science solutions and supporting colleagues translate analytics into engineering and management language.
+Currently Shell IT IDA's team coordinator (as of Jan/2020) for technical petroleum analytics projects, designing analytics solutions and supporting colleagues translate mathematics into engineering and management language.
-I am skillful in slicing and communicating complex problems into modularised components that can be mathematically represented and solved with fit for purpose models.
 My professional engineering background is supported by further academic education in operational research and management sciences.
 Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling throughout Den Haag.

-[comment]: # (When I move to a lead role add the following: 13+ years' experience in Oil & Energy, capturing in-depth commercial awareness across the industry.
-This spans E&P, refining, utilities and new energy)
+[comment]: # (I am skillful in slicing and communicating complex problems into modularised sub-components)
 [comment]: # (decision scientist)

 ## [Professional Experience](https://www.linkedin.com/in/efs-alvarenga/)
 __Upstream Data Scientist__ | Shell Upstream IDA
  _The Hague - NL (Sep 2018 - Present)_

-Currently coordinating a team of 7 analysts and data scientists, delivering projects for exploration, new business development, subsurface and wells.
+Coordinating a team of 7 analysts and data scientists, delivering projects for exploration, new business development, subsurface and wells.
-- Designined IG & IDA's residency programme for Petroleum Engineers to upskill their digital capabilities through the delivery of analytics projects within the IDA team (to be launched)
-- Delivering 2019's #1 & #2 projects for unconventionals technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)- with combined estimated NPV of $24m
+- Delivered 2019's #1 & #2 projects for Unconventionals Technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)- with combined estimated NPV of $24m: these were nominated for 5 awards (EPIC was shortlisted for the Global Development Awards and won the PTX/E VP award in the second half of 2019)
-- Conceived and currently delivering Brazil Advanced Data Analytics (BRADA) program in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
+- Conceived and currently delivering Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
 - Brought $56m worth of new projects to be delivered by the team, coordinating and coaching internal and external analytics and research resources
 - Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW and central IT.
+- Currently collaborating with PTW for detailing the scope for the Rig Sequencing Transparency project, to be delivered in 2020
 - Technical leader, empowering the team to delivery work packages that incrementally build up complex analytics solutions, in an agile fashion
 - Up to date with current petroleum data science tools, through SPE, academic and industry papers and self-development

 [comment]: # (Elf)
 [comment]: # (Collaboration with R&D)
+[comment]: # (Designed IG & IDA's residency programme for Petroleum Engineers to upskill their digital capabilities through the delivery of analytics projects within the IDA team (to be launched))

 __Senior Data Scientist__ | WRc plc
 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Driving asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence while actively developing junior scientists and engineers.
-- Delivered machine learning predictive models for 5 industry projects through R and H2O.ai
+- Delivered predictive models (using machine learning) for 5 industry projects through R and H2O.ai
 - Co-developed a bespoke statistics platform to be commercialised as a service using Shiny
 - Played active commercial role in pre-sales engagement processes and proposal writing